 and Grant That I May Ever abide in Thee.

-Keep in mind however that, like most Pentecost prayers, these can be said all year round and indeed are a great way to ask for God’s assistance when we are facing a particular problem or trial, or need help bearing our crosses.
+These prayers, and others like them, are a great way to ask for God’s assistance when we are facing a particular problem or trial, or need help bearing our crosses.
 Just as the Holy Spirit enabled the disciples to proclaim the Gospel with fervor and love, He can work similar wonders in our souls.

 It is important to remember here, as St. Paul said in his letter to the Corinthians, that as the Holy Spirit dwells in each of us (1 Cor 3:16), it is crucial for our salvation that we listen to Him.